Film Review – Neighbors (2014)

 Neighbors is directed by Nicholas Stoller and stars Seth Rogen and Rose Byrne along with Zac Efron and Dave Franco.
-Mac (Seth Rogen) and Kelly (Rose Byrne) have a newly born baby girl and move into their brand new home ready to start their lives as parents.
+Mac (Seth Rogen) and Kelly (Rose Byrne) have a newborn baby girl and move into their brand new home ready to start their lives as parents.
 However, their hope and optimism quickly fades as a fraternity from a local college purchases the home next door.
 As you can imagine, hi-jinx ensue as the two sides struggle to keep the power in their neighborhood.

 I’ve always loved Seth Rogen and his comedy team.
 Their brand of comedy is equally parts witty and ridiculously crass.
 His previous effort, This Is The End, was arguably one of my favorite movies of 2013.
 The concept of every actor playing a heightened version of themselves while surviving the apocalypse is funny enough, but the execution was devilishly good.
-Rogen is great at combining equal parts self-deprication, wit, and gross out gags.
+Rogen is great at combining equal parts self-deprecation, wit, and gross out gags.
 Some make the argument that he constantly plays himself in movies.
-Hell, this is probably true, but damn is he hilarious every time.
+Hell, this is probably true, but damn he hilarious every time.
 Nicholas Stoller is also another favorite of mine.
 The movie that put him on the map, Forgetting Sarah Marshall, is equal parts hilarious and thoughtful.
 Needless to say, with this team involved, I was very excited for this movie.